nextcloud/all-in-one/reverse-proxy.md

         directory: "/path/to/dynamic/conf" # Adjust the path according your needs.
         watch: true

-    # Enable HTTP/3 feature, don`t forget to route 443 UDP to Traefik (Firewall\NAT\Traefik Container) by uncommenting the lines below`
+    # Enable HTTP/3 feature by uncommenting the lines below.
+Don't forget to route 443 UDP to Traefik (Firewall\NAT\Traefik Container)
     # experimental:
       # http3: true
     ```